 The diagnosis of squamous cell carcinoma is usually made after a small sample of tissue is removed in a procedure called a biopsy or a fine needle aspiration (FNA).
 Surgery may then be performed to remove the entire tumour.

-You may see the name of the procedure in your pathology report.
+Once the tumour is removed, you may see the name of the procedure performed in your pathology report.
 The name will depend on the amount of tissue removed.

 Procedure names include: